 The program is a reimbursement program, so you pay for your copayment expenses up front (each time you go to the doctor, the ER, etc, you pay a copayment) and then get reimbursed.
-Once your expenses have reached one of the copayment “caps” listed, you may submit a copayment reimbursement form (PDF) to the program.
+Once your expenses have reached one of the copayment “caps” listed, you may submit a copayment reimbursement form and FAQ (PDF) to the program.
 Harvard has contracted with a company called Benefit Strategies to manage the program – you submit your form to Benefit Strategies and they will send you a check reimbursing you for your eligible expenses within a few weeks.

 What is the deadline for the reimbursement program?

 The program is based around the calendar year, and you can submit for reimbursement at any point during the year.
 But the final submission deadline for any given calendar year (CY) is March 31 of the following calendar year.
 For example, if you want to be reimbursed for CY2021 expenses, you must submit your reimbursement form to Benefit Strategies by March 31, 2022.